 The KU School of Education offers online master's programs that pair the academic rigor of a highly respected university with a flexible schedule to accommodate your busy life.
-Our school has consistently been ranked among the top 10 Best Education Schools (among public universities) according to U.S. News & World Report, and the curriculum and instruction program is ranked #19 in the country (among public universities).2
+Our graduate program in curriculum and instruction is ranked #15 in the nation by U.S. News & World Report.2

 The online curriculum and instruction master's program blends the latest theories with practical, hands-on implementation.
 A practitioner-focused approach means everything you learn can be applied directly to your own classroom.
 Ultimately, you'll improve not only your own curriculum development skills but also the educational experience for the students whose lives you touch, whether they make up an individual class or an entire school or district.

 *This program is an online Master of Science in Education (M.S.E.) degree in curriculum and instruction.
 It does not lead to initial nor advanced teaching licensure in the state of Kansas.